The American Corporation is in Crisis—Let's Rethink It

 Order your copy today.

-In 1962 Milton Friedman—the economist who, more than anyone else, worked to undo Keynesian theory—published his landmark book, Capitalism and Freedom.
-In it, he argued for many of the policies we now call libertarian or neoliberal: free markets promote freedom, government intervention does not, and therefore government should be extremely limited.
+In 1962 the economist Milton Friedman published his landmark book, Capitalism and Freedom.
+In it, he argued for the policy framework we now call libertarian or neoliberal: free markets promote freedom, government intervention does not, and therefore government should be extremely limited.
 But the book was also crucial in advancing what is now known as the theory of shareholder primacy, the idea that corporations have no higher purpose than maximizing profits for their shareholders.
 “Few trends,” Friedman wrote, “could so thoroughly undermine the very foundation of our free society as the acceptance by corporate officials of a social responsibility other than to make as much money for their stockholders as possible.”

 For the past fifty years, most people have accepted shareholder primacy as the “natural” law of the market.
 But it is a theory, not a law of nature, and it doesn’t reflect the reality of today’s business dealings.